ethereum/portal-network-specs/witness.md

 This technique is used mostly to show the bytes layout in a serialized witness.

+### Optional Values

+Optional values are specified in square brackets.
+`OpCode [parameters]` -- that mean that `parameters` might present and might be absent.

 ## The Witness Format

 A block witness is a binary data format that consists of the following logical